 While earlier works such as Gradually Going Tornado from 1980 are often described as Bruford’s first foray into the jazz idiom, I’ll argue that the first, eponymous release of Earthworks from 1987 definitively marks the beginning of a career in jazz.
 My introduction to his jazz side came much later with If Summer Had Its Ghosts from 1997, featuring Eddie Gomez (bassist for the Bill Evans Trio) and Ralph Towner (piano and guitars).

-I did not immediately make the connection of Bruford and YES on this recording.
+I did not immediately make the connection between Bruford and YES on this recording.
 A bit quirky at times, this is nonetheless a solid jazz trio playing in a straight-ahead style.
 There is a confidence in this music that often eludes earlier Earthworks recordings.
 A decade after Buford’s first Earthworks release, Ghosts marks a significant milestone in Bruford’s engagement with jazz.

 Bill Bruford’s Jazz Career Highlights

 Bruford would perform with several iterations of the band Earthworks, ultimately recording nine albums.
 Their fifth album, The Sound of Surprise from 2001 remains my favorite of the Earthworks catalog.
-Featuring Steve Hamilton on piano, Patrick Clahar on saxophones and Mark Hodgson on bass, Bruford’s playing under-grids the music rather than driving it.
+Featuring Steve Hamilton on piano, Patrick Clahar on saxophones, and Mark Hodgson on bass, Bruford’s playing under-grids the music rather than driving it.
 Surprise unsurprisingly led the band to both financial success and critical accolades, particularly in America where concert opportunities for British jazz quartets were pretty much non-existent.
 The opening number, Revel Without a Pause, is a testament to the band’s jazz credentials.
 A live recording, as were many of the Earthworks releases, the playing is tight and forceful.

 Finally, I’ll mention Random Acts of Happiness, 2004, with Earthworks now featuring Tim Garland on sax, joining regulars Steve Hamilton and Mark Hodgson.
-Garland plays a strong, muscular sax, flute and clarinet making this the edgiest of Earthworks albums.
+Garland plays a strong, muscular sax, flute, and clarinet making this the edgiest of Earthworks albums.
 In some ways, Random represents the many influences across the jazz spectrum that must have impacted Bruford.
 Compared with Close to the Edge from 1972 I was reminded of the quote, “A journey of a thousand miles begins with a single step.”
 The distance between these bookends of Bruford’s career is both great and small.